loompaman/dot-app-support/README.md

 ## 📧 Contact

-For urgent issues: your.email@example.com
+For urgent issues: studylyfe99@gmail.com

 ---

-Made with 💚 by [Your Name]
+Made with 💚 by Dot